jlbethel/repeat_counter/README.md

 ## Technologies Used

 This app was created using:
-PHP, Twig, and Silex.
-PHPUnit was used for bdd testing (specs and Test files are included the folders specs and tests, respectivley)
+PHP 5.6.11, Twig 1.0, and Silex 1.1.
+PHPUnit 4.5 was used for bdd testing (specs and Test files are included the folders specs and tests, respectivley).

 ### Legal